proxmox/ceph/ceph/doc/dev/developer_guide/basic-workflow.rst

 Integration tests AKA ceph-qa-suite
 -----------------------------------

-Since Ceph is complex, it may be necessary to test your fix to see how it behaves on real clusters running on physical or virtual hardware.
+It may be necessary to test your fix on real Ceph clusters that run on physical or virtual hardware.
 Tests designed for this purpose live in the `ceph/qa sub-directory`_ and are run via the `teuthology framework`_.

 .. _`ceph/qa sub-directory`: https://github.com/ceph/ceph/tree/main/qa/